It’s that time of year again! Gird your loins, and pick up your pens. You’re about to embark on the ride of your lives.

 “Yes, I responded.”

 You know what your reader wants to know?
-WHAT WAS IN THE EMAIL.
-That’s all.
+What’s in the email.

 The dinner party was alight with gaiety and mirth, medium-sized, very attractive guests mingling with their voices murmuring in everybody’s ears, and the candles were lighting the room up.